Fresh Fruit Tart

 To blind-bake the tart crust:

-On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch.
+On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch (0.3 cm to 0.6 cm).
 If the dough crumbles or breaks apart, press back together with your fingertips.

-Remove pie weights and parchment paper or foil.
+Remove pie weights or beans and parchment paper or foil.
 Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
 Cool completely.

 To make the pastry cream:

-In a medium bowl, whisk egg yolks until lightly beaten.
-Add sugar and cornstarch and whisk until combined.
+In a large bowl, whisk together egg yolks and sugar.
+Whisk in cornstarch and salt.

 To make the tart:

 Fill cooled tart crust with chilled pastry cream.
 Arrange fruit in a decorative pattern.
-Brush with apricot glaze.
+Using a pastry brush, brush fruit with melted apricot glaze (reheat as necessary if glaze cools and becomes too sticky).

 This post contains affiliate links.
 For more information on my Affiliate and Advertising Policy, please click here.